concur/developer.concur.com/direct-connects/ground-transportation/cancel-reservation.markdown

 ---
-title: Ground Transportation
+title: Cancel Reservation
 layout: operation
 ---

 ## Description
+The Cancel Reservation operation is sent to the supplier to cancel a travel reservation on behalf of a user.

 ## Request

-The following request is sent to the supplier when the Travel user cancels the reservation.
+### Endpoint
+POST

 ### Accept Types
 * application/xml